maisiesadler53/Distributed_gol/README.md

 SDL controller as a client on a local machine, and the GoL engine as a server on an AWS node.

-Start by implementing a basic controller which can tell the logc engine to evolve Game of Life for the number of turns specified in `gol.Params.Turns`.
+Start by implementing a basic controller which can tell the logic engine to evolve Game of Life for the number of turns specified in `gol.Params.Turns`.
 Test your implementation using `go test -v -run=TestGol/-1$` *on the controller*.

 You should report the number of cells that are still alive *every 2 seconds* to the local controller.
 The controller should then send an `AliveCellsCount` event to the `events` channel.
 Test your implementation using `go test -v -run=TestAlive` *on the controller*.